-On September 13, 2021, we initiated a randomized, balanced, Phase I, single-dose, open-label, two-treatment, two-period, two- sequence, crossover, relative bioavailability study to investigate lithium pharmacokinetics and safety of AL001 formulation compared to a marketed immediate release lithium carbonate formulation in healthy subjects.
-The primary objective of this study was to assess the relative bioavailability of the AL001 lithium formulation relative to a marketed lithium carbonate formulation in healthy subjects for the purpose of determining potential clinically safe and effective AL001 dosing in future studies.
-Additionally, we wanted to characterize safety and tolerability of the tested formulation compared to a marketed lithium carbonate formulation; this trial was designed to assess the relative bioavailability of the AL001 lithium formulation compared to a marketed lithium carbonate formulation in at least 24 completed healthy subjects (30 subjects were to be enrolled) for the purpose of determining potential clinically safe and effective AL001 dosing in future studies.
-The AL001 lithium content was nearly half of the reference lithium carbonate capsule dosage as it was expected that treatment of frail Alzheimer's patients will require half the lithium dose used for treatment of bipolar/affective disorders.
-Lithium carbonate 300 mg (Reference product) was given as a single dose in this study; this is often used as a starting dose for treatment of bipolar/affective disorders when given three times daily.
+On September 13, 2021, we initiated a randomized, balanced, Phase I, single-dose, open-label, two-treatment, two-period, two- sequence, crossover, relative bioavailability clinical trial to investigate lithium pharmacokinetics and safety of AL001 formulation compared to a marketed immediate release lithium carbonate formulation in healthy subjects.
+The primary objective of this clinical trial was to assess the relative bioavailability of the AL001 lithium formulation relative to a marketed lithium carbonate formulation in healthy subjects for the purpose of determining potential clinically safe and effective AL001 dosing in future studies.
+Additionally, we wanted to characterize safety and tolerability of the tested formulations under the conditions of this clinical trial.
+This was a first-in-human clinical trial of the AL001 formulation; this trial was designed to assess the relative bioavailability of the AL001 lithium formulation compared to a marketed lithium carbonate formulation in at least 24 completed healthy subjects (30 subjects were to be enrolled) for the purpose of determining potential clinically safe and effective AL001 dosing in future clinical trials.
+The AL001 lithium content was nearly half of the reference lithium carbonate capsule dosage as it was expected that treatment of frail Alzheimer's patients will require half the lithium dose used for treatment of BD.
+Lithium carbonate 300 mg (Reference product) was given as a single dose in this clinical trial; this is often used as a starting dose for treatment of BD when given three times daily.
 The shape of the AL001 lithium plasma concentration versus time curve was unknown prior to this study.
 Also unknown were the AL001 rate and extent of lithium absorption.
 The Phase I study was completed in March 2022 with the following results:

-- · AL001 was shown to be safe and well-tolerated in healthy adult subjects; - · No serious adverse events and no deaths were reported during the trial; - The safety profiles of both AL001 and the marketed lithium carbonate capsule were benign; - · No clinically significant abnormal findings in electrocardiograms were noted during the trial; - · AL001 salicylate plasma concentrations were observed to be well tolerated and consistently within safe limits; and - Dose-adjusted relative bioavailability analyses of the rate and extent of lithium absorption in plasma indicated that AL001 1050 mg (lithium content equivalent to 150 mg lithium carbonate) is bioequivalent to a marketed 300 mg lithium carbonate capsule and the shapes of the lithium plasma concentration versus time curves are similar.
+- · AL001 was shown to be safe and well-tolerated in healthy adult subjects; - · No serious adverse events and no deaths were reported during the trial; - The safety profiles of both AL001 and the marketed lithium carbonate capsule were benign; - No clinically significant abnormal findings in electrocardiograms were noted during the trial; - · AL001 salicylate plasma concentrations were observed to be well tolerated and consistently within safe limits; and - Dose-adjusted relative bioavailability analyses of the rate and extent of lithium absorption in plasma indicated that AL001, at a lithium carbonate equivalent dose of 150 mg, is bioequivalent to a marketed 300 mg lithium carbonate capsule and the shapes of the lithium plasma concentration versus time curves are similar.